omids04/auction/README.md

 # auction
-DDD and Ports and Adaptors Example project
+DDD with Ports and Adaptors architecture Example project